niaher/NugetMaker/ReadMe.md

 Build-Packages -Project "Project1"
 ```

-When you run `Build-Packages` command for the first time, a *.nuspec file will be created for each of your projects. **Initial run will fail** because the *.nuspec file will have some missing information.
+When you run `Build-Packages` command for the first time, a \*.nuspec file will be created for each of your projects. **Initial run will fail because the \*.nuspec file will have some missing information**.
 You will need to go and edit each *.nuspec file to setup your packages.
 For more information on how to do that, please see [NuGet documentation][nuspec-docs].

 ## Push-Packages